core-wg/coral/draft-ietf-core-coral.md

 </li></ul>

 The convention of appending the relation type name to the prefix
-\<http://www.iana.org/assignments/relation/> to form IRIs is adopted from the [Atom Syndication Format](#RFC4287); see also {{Section A.2 of RFC8288}}.
+\<http://www.iana.org/assignments/relation/> to form URIs is adopted from the [Atom Syndication Format](#RFC4287); see also {{Section A.2 of RFC8288}}.